i-krishna/Business-Analytics/README.md

+# The True Measures of Business Success
+by  Krishna Damarla - Wednesday, November 20, 2024, 7:51 PM

 The true measures of business success is to first clearly define the company’s goals, aligning all strategies with this purpose.
 Second, success depends on creating financial and non-financial drivers of value creation (Mauboussin, 2012).
 Product quality, customer loyalty, and satisfaction are non-financial factors that are just as significant as financial indicators such as sales and profits.
 Prioritizing sustainable practices, funding research and development, and attending to societal demands are a few more non-financial motivators.

 Social influence also increases customer loyalty, indicating that companies that prioritize values over profits will be more successful in the long run.
 Businesses that align these non-financial factors with their objectives promote long-term growth and trust.
 Third, it is important to identify specific employee activities that support the company goals, establishing a connection between strategy and execution.
 Finally, companies must continually reevaluate their metrics and drivers to meet changing customer needs and market dynamics (Mauboussin, 2012).